marcosrachid/java8_ocp_study/README.md

 System.out.println(Subpath from 1 to 2 is: " + path.subpath(1, 2)); // carnivore
 ```

-The Path object's "relativize(Path)" is for constructing the relative path from one Path object to another.
+The Path object's "relativize(Path)" method is for constructing the relative path from one Path object to another.
 Ex:
 ```
 Path p1 = Paths.get("server-2019-04-18.log");
 Path p2 = Paths.get("server-2019-04-17.log");